 Under the scheme, you become a social housing tenant with a right to have your housing needs met by the local authority indefinitely.
 This means that if your needs change, the local authority will provide alternative accommodation that meets your changed needs.
 If your financial situation improves, you have an option to buy your home back.

-The national mortgage-to-rent scheme is for people whose mortgage is with a private lender.
+The mortgage-to-rent scheme is only for people whose mortgage is with a private lender.
 There is a separate mortgage-to-rent option for local authority borrowers in arrears.

-For you to qualify for the national mortgage-to-rent scheme, your mortgage, home and household must meet detailed eligibility criteria, as follows:
+For you to qualify for the mortgage-to-rent scheme, your mortgage, home and household must meet these detailed eligibility criteria:

 - You must be unable to make the repayments on your mortgage loan and your lender must have decided that this situation is unlikely to change in the future

 - You must be engaging with your lender to try to find a solution

 - You must have completed the Mortgage Arrears Resolution Process (MARP) with your lender

 - In general, your property must be in negative equity.
 However, a property with a small amount of positive equity can be included in the scheme, if that equity is no more than 10% of the open market value, to a maximum of €15,000.